davatorium/rofi/doc/rofi.1.markdown

   * `Alt-Shift-S`: Take a screenshot and store it in the Pictures directory.
   * `Ctrl-l`: File complete for run dialog.

-To get a full list of key bindings on the commandline, see `rofi -h`.
+To get a full list of key bindings on the command line, see `rofi -h`.
 The options starting with `-kb` are keybindings.
 Key bindings can be modified using the configuration systems.
 To get a searchable list of key bindings, run `rofi -show keys`.